-Azrieli Town Building E - On May 14, 2018, the Company closed a transaction for the acquisition of rights in land located on Menachem Begin Road in Tel Aviv, on which a four-story building is built above a retail ground floor, of a total area of approx. 5,500 sqm and basement floors, which until recently was leased in its entirety.
+Azrieli Town Building E - On 14 May 2018, the Company closed a transaction for the acquisition of rights in land located on Menachem Begin Road in Tel Aviv, on which a four-story building is built above a retail ground floor, of a total area of approx. 5,500 sqm and basement floors, which until recently was leased in its entirety.
 The property includes unutilized building rights according to the zoning plan that applies to the land at a total scope of approx. 21,000 sqm, aboveground, and additional rights.
 In July 2021, the Company purchased the land of the gas station which is located on the property (which was not included in the original transaction for its acquisition) which is located on the property and whose activity has been stopped.
 In December 2022, the Company deposited, for objections, a zoning plan for additional rights totaling 90,520 sqm gross of above-ground areas.
 In June 2023, after a discussion was held on the objections, the Local Committee's decision was received, conditionally approving the plan, and the Company is working on fulfilling the conditions.
+An appeal was filed against the Local Committee's decision and a date for a hearing has not yet been scheduled.